-Texas State Water Code, Section 36.1071, Subsection (h) (Texas Water Code, 2011), states that, in developing its groundwater management plan, a groundwater conservation district shall use groundwater availability modeling information provided by the executive administrator of the Texas Water Development Board (TWDB) in conjunction with any available site-specific information provided by the district for review and comment to the executive administrator.
+Texas State Water Code, Section 36.1071, Subsection (h) (Texas Water Code, 2015), states that, in developing its groundwater management plan, a groundwater conservation district shall use groundwater availability modeling information provided by the executive administrator of the Texas Water Development Board (TWDB) in conjunction with any available site-specific information provided by the district for review and comment to the executive administrator.
 Information derived from groundwater availability models that shall be included in the groundwater management plan includes:

-- the annual amount of recharge from precipitation to the groundwater resources within the district, if any; - for each aquifer within the district, the annual volume of water that discharges from the aquifer to springs and any surface water bodies, including lakes, streams, and rivers; and - the annual volume of flow into and out of the district within each aquifer and between aquifers in the district.
+- the annual amount of recharge from precipitation, if any, to the groundwater resources within the district; - for each aquifer within the district, the annual volume of water that discharges from the aquifer to springs and any surface water bodies, including lakes, streams, and rivers; and - the annual volume of flow into and out of the district within each aquifer and between aquifers in the district.

-This report-Part 2 of a two-part package of information from the TWDB to Hays Trinity Groundwater Conservation District-fulfills the requirements noted above.
-Part 1 of the two-part package is the Historical Water Use/State Water Plan data report.
-The district will receive the Historical Water Use/State Water Plan data report from the TWDB Groundwater Technical Assistance Section.
+This report-Part 2 of a two-part package of information from the TWDB to the Comal Trinity Groundwater Conservation District-fulfills the requirements noted above.
+Part 1 of the two-part package is the Estimated Historical Water Use/State Water Plan data report.
+The District will receive this data report from the TWDB Groundwater Technical Assistance Section.
 Questions about the data report can be directed to Mr. Stephen Allen, stephen.allen@twdb.texas.gov, (512) 463-7317.

-GAM Run 15-005: Hays Trinity Groundwater Conservation District Management Plan March 6, 2015 Page 4 of 10
+GAM Run 16-022: Comal Trinity Groundwater Conservation District Management Plan June 10, 2016 Page 4 of 10

-The groundwater management plan for Hays Trinity Groundwater Conservation District should be adopted by the district on or before February 23, 2016 and submitted to the executive administrator of the TWDB on or before March 24, 2016.
-The current management plan for Hays Trinity Groundwater Conservation District expires on May 23, 2016.
+The groundwater management plan for Comal Trinity Groundwater Conservation District should be adopted by the district on or before March 19, 2018 and submitted to the Executive Administrator of the TWDB on or before April 18, 2018.
+The due date for Comal Trinity Groundwater Conservation District's first management plan is June 17, 2018.

-This report discusses the methods, assumptions, and results from a model run using the groundwater availability model for the Hill Country portion of the Trinity Aquifer.
-This model run replaces the results of GAM Run 09-033 (Aschenbach, 2010).
-GAM Run 15-005 meets current standards set after the release of GAM Run 09-033 including use of the official aquifer boundaries within the district rather than the entire active area of the model within the district.
-The Hickory and Edwards (Balcones Fault Zone) aquifers also occur within Hays Trinity Groundwater Conservation District but are not included because (1) there currently is no groundwater availability model for the Hickory Aquifer and (2) Hays Trinity Groundwater Conservation District does not have jurisdiction over the Edwards (Balcones Fault Zone) Aquifer.
+This report discusses the methods, assumptions, and results from a model run using the groundwater availability model for the Hill Country portion of the Trinity Aquifer System (Jones and others, 2011).
+Please note that the Edwards (Balcones Fault Zone) Aquifer occurs within the boundaries of the Comal Trinity Groundwater Conservation District but is excluded from this report because the district does not have jurisdiction over that aquifer.
+Additionally, it should be noted that the portion of the Trinity Aquifer System underlying the Edwards (Balcones Fault Zone) Aquifer within the Comal Trinity Groundwater Conservation District is not included in the groundwater availability model for the Hill Country portion of the Trinity Aquifer System.
+If the district would like information for the Trinity Aquifer System underlying the Edwards (Balcones Fault Zone) Aquifer please contact Mr. Stephen Allen, stephen.allen@twdb.texas.gov, (512) 463-7317.

 Table 1 summarizes the groundwater availability model data required by statute, and Figure 1 shows the area of the model from which the values in the table were extracted.
-If after review of the figure, Hays Trinity Groundwater Conservation District but the district boundaries used in the assessment do not reflect current conditions, please notify the TWDB immediately.
+If after review of the figure, Comal Trinity Groundwater Conservation District determines that the district boundaries used in the assessment do not reflect current conditions, please notify the TWDB at your earliest convenience.